Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Remove-AzADServicePrincipal.md

 ### Example 4 - Remove a service principal by piping

 ```
-PS C:\> Get-AzureRmADServicePrincipal -ObjectId 61b5d8ea-fdc6-40a2-8d5b-ad447c678d45 | Remove-AzureRmADServicePrincipal
+PS C:\> Get-AzADServicePrincipal -ObjectId 61b5d8ea-fdc6-40a2-8d5b-ad447c678d45 | Remove-AzADServicePrincipal
 ```

-Gets the service principal with object id '61b5d8ea-fdc6-40a2-8d5b-ad447c678d45' and pipes that to the Remove-AzureRmADServicePrincipal cmdlet to remove that service principal.
+Gets the service principal with object id '61b5d8ea-fdc6-40a2-8d5b-ad447c678d45' and pipes that to the Remove-AzADServicePrincipal cmdlet to remove that service principal.

 ### Example 5 - Remove a service principal by piping an application

 ```
-PS C:\> Get-AzureRmApplication -ApplicationId 9263469e-d328-4321-8646-3e3e75d20e76 | Remove-AzureRmADServicePrincipal
+PS C:\> Get-AzApplication -ApplicationId 9263469e-d328-4321-8646-3e3e75d20e76 | Remove-AzADServicePrincipal
 ```

-Gets the application with application id '9263469e-d328-4321-8646-3e3e75d20e76' and pipes that to the Remove-AzureRmADServicePrincipal cmdlet to remove the service principal associated with that application.
+Gets the application with application id '9263469e-d328-4321-8646-3e3e75d20e76' and pipes that to the Remove-AzADServicePrincipal cmdlet to remove the service principal associated with that application.

 ## PARAMETERS